peter-huang0402/tmp_test/README.md

           - settings   : Vcores ID.
 Please don't use the same vcore which lfsm_io_threads lists.

     - hba_intr_name    : Assign specifc vcores to HBA's interrupt handler \
-          - value      : get the prefix of HBA's interrupt name in /proc/interrupt \
+          - value      : Get the prefix of HBA's interrupt name in /proc/interrupt \
           - settings:  : Vcores ID.
 Please use independent vcore and don't use the same vcore which lfsm_io_thread and lfsm_bh_thread list.

      If we assign 4 ssds including sdb,sdc,sde,sdd to SOFA, the config should be set up by \
 ```